snap-stanford/snapworld/README.md

     1. % rake cleanup
         This command will kill all of the processes running on all of the machines.

 Metrics
 -------

-To view metrics graphs associated with a given run, log your iln01 snapword repo and
+To view metrics graphs associated with a given run, log into iln01 and

     1. % cd python
         Currently it has to be run from this directory.